jspecify/jspecify/docs/docs/start-here.md

   authoritatively.

 JSpecify is developed by consensus of major stakeholders in Java static analysis.
-Our eventual 1.0 release will be the first tool-neutral, library-neutral artifact for these annotations  (Note: `javax.annotation` was an aborted attempt at this that was never actually released.)
+Our eventual 1.0 release will be the first tool-neutral, library-neutral artifact for these annotations.
+(Note: `javax.annotation` was an aborted attempt at this that was never actually released.)

-Learn more about the JSpecify group and its goals in the [JSpecify FAQ].
+Learn more about the JSpecify group and its goals in the JSpecify [FAQ].

 ## How do I learn about your nullness support?